-Our ongoing Phase 3 clinical program in GA consists of two prospective, multicenter, randomized, double-masked, sham-injection controlled trials (DERBY and OAKS) being conducted at 200 sites worldwide to assess the efficacy and safety of multiple intravitreal injections of pegcetacoplan in patients with GA.
-We enrolled 621 patients in DERBY and 637 patients in OAKS.
+Our Phase 3 clinical program in GA consisted of two prospective, multicenter, randomized, double-masked, sham-injection controlled trials (DERBY and OAKS) conducted at more than 200 sites worldwide to assess the efficacy and safety of multiple intravitreal injections of pegcetacoplan in patients with GA.
+We enrolled 621 patients in DERBY and 637 patients in OAKS

-Patients in each Phase 3 trial receive a dose of 15 mg of pegcetacoplan injected intravitreally in a 0.1 cc volume, monthly or every other month for 24 months.
-In the sham-injection cohorts, patients receive a simulated injection.
-As with our Phase 2 FILLY clinical trial, the primary endpoint of each trial was the change in total area of GA lesions in the study eye from baseline to month 12 compared to sham.
-The measurements of change in lesion size was analyzed at 12 months (primary endpoint, monthly group) and will be analyzed at 24 months.
-We set statistical significance as a p-value of 0.05 or less, meaning that there is a 1 in 20 or less probability that the observed results occurred by chance.
+Patients in each Phase 3 trial received a dose of 15 mg of pegcetacoplan injected intravitreally in a 0.1 cc volume, monthly or every other month for 24 months.
+In the sham-injection cohorts, patients received a simulated injection.
+As with our Phase 2 FILLY clinical trial, the primary endpoint of each trial was the change in total area of GA lesions in the study eye compared to sham.
+The measurements of change in lesion size were analyzed at 12 months, 18 months, and 24 months.
 Patients who develop new onset exudation in the study eye continued to be treated with pegcetacoplan along with anti-VEGF injections, the current standard of care for wet AMD.